 Trade and other receivables.
 Trade and other receivables are carried at amortised cost using the effective interest rate method.
 The Group first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, or collectively for financial assets that are not individually significant.
 If the Group determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.
-Assets that are individually assessed for impairment and for which an impairment loss is, or continues to be, recognised are not included in a collective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
+Assets that are individually assessed for impairment and for which an impairment loss is, or continues to be, recognised are not included in a collective assessment of impairment.
+A provision for impairment of receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 The amount of provision is recognised in profit or loss.
-The primary factors that the Group considers when determining whether a receivable is impaired is its overdue status and realisability or related collateral, if any.
+The primary factors that the Group considers when determining whether a receivable is impaired are its overdue status and realisability or related collateral, if any.
 The following other principal criteria are also used to determine whether there is objective evidence that an impairment loss has occurred: